Updated on April 7, 2018.

 - If you request Twin Peaks to approve a general contractor not on its list of approved contractors, it may require you to pay a $5,000 processing fee for its cost in determining whether the contractor is qualified.

-- These amounts include the cost of the furniture, fixtures, equipment, decor items, signage, a POS System and multiple terminals, computer hardware and software, and audio visual package required for your Twin Peaks Restaurant.
+- These amounts include the cost of the furniture, fixtures, equipment (including the franchisor’s approved glycol beer system), decor items, signage, a POS System and multiple terminals, computer hardware and software, and audio-visual equipment system required for your Twin Peaks Restaurant.

 - If you open a Restaurant that has more square footage than the ranges stated in Note 3 above, then you should expect to pay more.